tzcytpm/pl-comms-web/docs/install.md

-# Installing privateLINE Comms Dev Web
+# Installing PL Comms Web

 **Familiarise yourself with the [Important Security Notes](../README.md#important-security-notes) before starting, they apply to all installation methods.**

-_Note: that for the security of your chats will need to serve privateLINE Comms Dev over HTTPS.
+_Note: that for the security of your chats will need to serve PL Comms over HTTPS.
 Major browsers also do not allow you to use VoIP/video chats over HTTP, as WebRTC is only usable over HTTPS.
 There are some exceptions like when using localhost, which is considered a [secure context](https://developer.mozilla.org/docs/Web/Security/Secure_Contexts) and thus allowed._